Servir y proteger

 The first season was broadcast from 24 April 2017 to 15 February 2018 and the soap opera was renewed in late 2017 for a second season which started on February 16.
 It was renewed for a third season in May 2018.
 A fourth season was approved in June 2019.
 It was renewed for a fifth season in August 2020.
 A sixth season was approved in June 2021.
 A seventh season was approved in May 2022.
+In September 2022, TVE announced that this season would be its last, and the series finale took place on 16 January 2023.

 Plot

 The series is about the day to day of a police station in a neighbourhood south of Madrid.
 The cases investigated by police officers are less serious offenses, although they have a great impact on the lives of those affected: small conflicts of a social nature, with immigrants, evictions, or violence against women.
 With the police station as the centre of the plot, it shows the characters, their problems, anxieties, hopes and joys.